a7ay/a7ay.github.io/_posts/2020-02-12-eip-messaging.md

 A *message broker* is an architectural pattern that can bring all these capabilities together.
 A broker mediates communication between services.
 It can be the central component that receives all messages, transforms them as necessary, and hands them over to a message router to deliver them to the right channel.
 A single instance of the broker operates in a hub and spoke model.
 All inbound messages arriving at the hub and distributed out to the subscribers.
 This model has a single point of failure and can be inefficient if the publisher and subscribers are geographically distributed.
 In such cases, multiple brokers may be to configured, ideally one for each cluster of co-located subscribers.
 Subscribers depending on their needs can connect to the closest broker and un-processed messages travel from broker to broker.

+Top benefits from using async integration pattern
+* no tight coupling between services
+* Guaranteed delivery of message is easier to implement.
+* Easy to scale services
+* Location independence for service, service clients need not hard code service URL
+* Simpler gateway configuration with no point to point connections between services

 *Kafka* is a distributed message broker that supports a publish/subscribe integration pattern.
 Kafka provides scale and reliability by operating on a cluster of machines.
 Producers and consumers are the basic types of users of the system.
 Producers write messages to topics that are divided into multiple partitions and the partitions are distributed across the cluster.
 Multiple copies of the same partitions are kept to improve the reliability of the system.
 This system of partitions also provides a scale where Kafka can be used as a stream processor like Samza and Apache storm.